1 dead, at least 21 injured in shooting at Kansas City Chiefs' Super Bowl rally

 "This senseless act has taken a beautiful person from her family and this KC Community," the statement added.

-Police haven't confirmed this death and number of victims from this shooting is still evolving as law enforcement continues their investigation.
+The number of victims from the shooting is still evolving as law enforcement continues their investigation.

-Officers took three individuals into custody, Kansas City Police Chief Stacey Graves said during the day's second news conference, updating the previous tally of two suspects brought in.
+Officers took three people into custody, Kansas City Police Chief Stacey Graves said during a news conference Wednesday, updating a previous tally of two suspects brought in.

 One suspect was captured after a foot chase with officers, she said.